 The Health Benefits of Continued Learning

-Research findings through the past decade indicate a variety of long-term benefits of a brain stimulated through continuous learning.
+Research findings through the past decade indicate a variety of long-term health benefits of brain stimulation through continuous learning.
 Life-long education not only stimulates soft skills but also serves to enhance self-fulfillment.
 Regardless of age or status, the process of continued learning offers numerous health benefits for those willing to pursue it.

 The Health Benefits of an Active Mind

-Continued education, whether pursued during employment or in retirement often leads to an improved self-image.
+Continued education, whether pursued though employment or in retirement often leads to an improved self-image.
 This level of cognitive development opens new social realms bringing more opportunities for growth.

 With this increased knowledge, the thirst to learn more abounds, as does the desire to share these skills and wisdom with others.
-They feel more capable of facing life backed by the newly acquired skills.
-The heightened self-awareness and the resulting chances to mentor others boost their emotional health and enhance their interpersonal relationships.
+It inherently makes people feel more capable of facing life backed by the newly acquired skills.
+The heightened self-awareness and the resulting chances to mentor others boosts emotional health and enhances interpersonal relationships.

-Engaging in mentally stimulating activities on a regular basis.
-Advancing age increases chances of developing Alzheimer’s disease, dementia, and other debilitating mental conditions.
-Chances of developing depression increase due to changes such as the departure of children and family members, illness, and commencement of retirement.
+Engaging in mentally stimulating activities on a regular basis helps reduce the risk for certain neurological conditions.
+Advancing age increases chances of developing Alzheimer’s, dementia and other debilitating mental conditions.
+Chances of developing depression increase due to changes, such as the departure of children and family members, illness, and commencement of retirement.